mstrindade/My-Others-Interesting-Things/Custom-pdf-for-Students-Names/README.txt

-You need Matlab and Latex do do this.
+You need Matlab and Latex to do this.
 Follow the five steps:

 1 Create your students.xlsx table.
 2 Create your pdf at provacorpo.tex.